 Eating in St. Bartholomä

-We stopped at the squat, wooden building with a small restaurant before boarding the ferry.
+We stopped at the squat, wooden building with a small restaurant (Fischerei St. Bartholoma) before boarding the ferry.
 There are two options for food: small smoked trout with bread, served on a wooden board or large smoked trout with bread served on a wooden board.
 In the summer, there is also a fresh trout option.
 The fish come from Königsee and no other fishing is allowed on the lake.
 We ordered beers and Sprite, but were too late for the fish, lest we miss the last ferry back.
 We loved the atmosphere in the this tiny place with communal seating, even if we didn’t get the traditional fish.
+It’s the perfect place to wind up a day of Berchtesgaden hiking.

 The restaurant in a former hunting lodge, Jadgschloss, is much larger.
 In summer, when the courtyard is open, it has 600 seats with views of the fantastic mountain panorama.
 In winter, you’ll have to sit inside.
 There you can order fish—trout and char, and local wild deer, among other dishes.